bettis007/v-nomp/zebra-instructions.md

 Run `s-nomp`:
 1. Edit `pool_configs/zclassic.json` so it has your Zebra port
     - TODO: change the pool name to `zcash.json`, does this work?
+2. Optional: update the pool config with your testnet transparent P2PKH address
 3. Run `s-nomp` using `npm start`

 Note: the website will log an RPC error even when it is disabled in the config.
 This seems like a `s-nomp` bug.